andersoren/ALROptimizers/README.md

 ```

 ### 4. Use optimizers as you please
-Edit training loop in `example.py` with custom dataset, architecture and epochs by running in the console
+Edit training loop in `example.py` with custom dataset, architecture and epochs.
+Then run file in the console:
 ```
 python example.py
 ```